ECHONANCE #4 Orgelpark Amsterdam February 6, 7 & 8 2026 – 7 programs over 3 days, and artist talks on Saturday and Sunday.

 She moves through space (New composition commissioned by Echonance and Orgelpark) World première.

-Reinier van Houdt – organ/piano, Elisabeth Smalt – viola, Lucie Nezri – MIDI organ programming, and Clara de Asís – electronics.
+Reinier van Houdt – organ/piano, Elisabeth Smalt – viola, and Clara de Asís – electronics and MIDI organ programming.

 20:15